Sharp0802/tron/README.md

 - GPU
   - OpenGL 4.5 compatible \[recommanded\] -or-
   - OpenGL 3.2 core profile compatible \[not tested, not recommanded\]
+  - (But, With Mesa and Zink, You can use Vulkan instead of OpenGL)
 - CPU
   - x86/x86-64 required